rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 #### SMTP relay decisions

 In the early days of the Internet, anyone could relay mail through anyone else's server.
 You sent mail simply by knowing the IP address of an open relay on the Internet.
 Then spammers began to use these open relays to inundate the Internet with advertisements for fake Viagra and charitable donations to Nigerian princes.
-The world was shocked and ISPs began restricting access to port 25.
-The world has not yet recovered from this tragedy.
+In response, ISPs began restricting access to port 25.
 Today, there are two principle methods for restricting mail relay: trusted hosts and authentication.

-Trusted Hosts is a term we will use in this document because there does not really appear to be a generic name for this method, and it fits well.
-The trusted hosts method allows certain hosts, generally listed by IP address or subnet mask, to relay any mail through the system without restriction.
+- The trusted hosts method allows certain hosts, generally listed by IP address or subnet mask, to relay any mail through the system without restriction.
 If you are connecting from a trusted IP address, the mail server appears to be an open relay.

-Authentication is provided by extensions to the SMTP protocol, and there are a wide variety of different implementations.
+- Authentication is provided by extensions to the SMTP protocol, and there are a wide variety of different implementations.
 With authentication, the connection MUST make an "extended hello" as this is unsupported without SMTP extensions.
 It's also generally a bad idea to use authentication without enabling encryption for the connection for obvious reasons.
 Once the client is authenticated, the connection is trusted for as long as it lasts.
 Authentication also provides a handy way of referencing a specific message to the user that generated it, as the username is typically logged.

-There is an alternative method for allowing authentication without enabling the AUTH extension, but it is never recommended!
-If you search the dark crevices of the Internet where ancient horrors dwell, you will find websites advocating log scraping techniques.
-These techniques read the logs for your POP3 or IMAP service, determine which IP addresses have had a successful authentication recently, and allow those IP addresses to relay mail through your server.
+There is an alternative method for allowing authentication without enabling the `AUTH` extension, but we do **not** recommend it.
+Log scraping techniques read the logs for your POP3 or IMAP service, determine which IP addresses have had a successful authentication recently, and allow those IP addresses to relay mail through your server.
 Since this effectively adds these addresses to the list of trusted hosts, it allows anyone from that IP to relay mail through your server.
 If you set this up on an email server, then just check your email using POP3 or IMAP, anyone else with the same public IP address could freely relay email through that server for a limited time.

 At first glance, this may not seem like a problem.
 After all, you are likely checking your email from your office and you don't mind if everyone in your office relays mail through your server.
 Indeed, you likely intend for them to do so.
 Consider though the number of laptops, phones, and tablets you and your coworkers use.
 You likely have email configured on those devices and pass through many open wifi networks as you go about your daily business.
-Since these devices routinely check email upon successfuly connecting to a new network, you are allowing potentially thousands of unknown people to relay mail through your server.
+Since these devices routinely check email upon successfully connecting to a new network, you are allowing potentially thousands of unknown people to relay mail through your server.

 Even if this is not a concern for you, this practice developed when most MUAs could not authenticate to SMTP.
 That is no longer the case as every mail client today has this capability, rendering this technique moot.
-We have better options available these days, so don't be tempted to use the stop-gap hacks of yesteryear.
+We have better options available these days, so log scraping isn't necessary.

-### POP3 - mail retrieval
+### POP3 mail retrieval

 POP3 daemons allow users to retrieve their mail from the server to their local machine using a post office metaphor.
 SMTP delivers your mail to a mail spool (PO Box) and then you remove the mail from it.
 The mail is essentially "delivered" to your MUA at that point.
 There are some options that allow you to leave mail on the server after retrieval, in which case you're essentially copying the messages and leaving the originals in your mail spool.

 Like a PO Box, POP3 only supports a single mailbox.
 You cannot have more than one mailbox.
 Additionally, POP3 does not support folders or directories of any kind.
 Any organization of your email must be done on your local machine.
 Let's take a look at an example POP3 connection.

     # telnet localhost 110
     Trying 127.0.0.1...